Frequently Asked Questions about Disability Services at De Anza College

 Click on the title above to go to the "How to Apply for DSPS Services" web site.

 Attend one of the Information Meetings about programs and services for students with disabilities at De Anza .
 If, after attending the meeting, you would like to enroll in the learning disability assessment class, you will be contacted as soon as an appointment is available.
 If you would like to have a private assessment, we can refer you to other outside resources.

 Yes, an assessment is only available to registered De Anza students.

 Attend one of the special Information Meetings planned for high school transition students and their families.
-DSS and EDC have special tips and strategies to help you prepare for your first quarter at De Anza College.
+DSS and Learning Disabilities Support have special tips and strategies to help you prepare for your first quarter at De Anza College.